garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo-boosting-your-website-s-visibility.md

 ---
 title: "The Ultimate Guide to SEO: Boosting Your Website's Visibility"
-date: 2021-10-15T12:00:00
+date: 2021-10-18T09:00:00
 draft: false
-description: "Learn the best SEO practices to optimize your website and increase its visibility on search engines."
+description: "Learn the best practices for Search Engine Optimization (SEO) to improve your website's visibility and drive more organic traffic."
 categories:
   - "Digital Marketing"
 tags: